 The Company has a significant working capital deficiency and has incurred and expects to continue to incur significant costs in pursuit of its acquisition plans.
 The Company will need to raise additional capital through loans or additional investments from the Initial Stockholders and the Company's officers and directors or their affiliates.
-The Initial Stockholders and the Company's officers and directors or their affiliates may, but are not obligated to, loan the Company funds, from time to time or at any time, in whatever amount they deem reasonable in their sole discretion, to meet the Company's working capital needs.
+The Initial Stockholders and the Company's officers and directors or their affiliates.
+The Initial Stockholders and the Company's officers and the they deem reasonable in their sole discretion, to meet the Company's working capital needs.
 Accordingly, the Company may not be able to obtain additional financing.
 If the Company is unable to raise additional capital, it may be required to take additional measures to conserve liquidity, which could include, but not necessarily be limited to, curtailing operations, suspending the pursuit of a potential transaction, and reducing overhead expenses.
 The Company cannot provide any assurance that new financing will be available to it on commercially acceptable terms, if at all.
 If the Company is unable to complete the Business Combination because it does not have sufficient funds available, the Company will be forced to cease operations and liquidate the Trust Account.